-I’m sure everyone is familiar with the IDW, but I think there is a related intellectual movement, the intellect-o-web–that Unlike the IDW–which describes a closely-linked network of experts, pundits, and academics, who have large platforms and occasionally espouse controversial and politically incorrect ideas–describes a shared set of beliefs and values held by individuals that may follow the IDW, and across differing political ideologies, but it’s not the IDW.
+I’m sure most readers are familiar with the Intellectual Dark Web (IDW), which describes a closely-linked network of experts, pundits, and academics, who have large online platforms from which to espouse occasionally controversial and politically incorrect ideas, such as topics pertaining to IQ or gender.
+But I think there is a related intellectual movement, the intellectual-web, which describes a shared set of beliefs and values held by individuals that may follow the IDW and across differing political ideologies, but it’s not the IDW.
 Essentially, it’s a shared value system that tends to be invariant of politics.

 It spans communities and subs such as a Hacker New and some of the ‘smarter’ Reddit subs.
 You’re not going to find it on Disney.com or ESPN.com.

 It is opposed to Puritanical prudishness and moralizing, whether from the social-justice left or the religious-right.
 It does not want to be told what to do, what to believe in, who to associate with.
 Similarly, it is skeptical of activism and politics. .